Skip to main content

 0.785398Ux0400000000000000003FE921FB54442D18000000013FE921FB54442D188000000000000000

-Example of storing a Ux string
+Example of storing a Ux String

 The following simple code example shows a distribution representing the uncertainty of a variable value whose samples are stored in the samples array.
 The simple example runs on the Signaloid C0 processor and uses the capabilities exposed above the ISA to inject distribution information into the processor, i.e., using UxHwDoubleDistFromSamples.
 The example assumes that you have mounted your Signaloid Cloud Storage at sd0.
 You can read the reference of the Code Editor for detailed steps on how to mount your Signaloid Cloud Storage.
-The example opens the uxString.txt file and stores the distributional information of value encoded as a Ux string.
+The example opens the uxString.txt file and stores the distributional information of value encoded as a Ux String.
 Figure 1 shows the visualization of the distribution of the variable value.
 The Ux String and binary digits that follow below show the representation of that distribution as hexadecimal and binary formatted uncertainty information in Signaloid’s uncertainty data format.
 Figure 2 shows the contents of the uxString.txt file as they appear in the Signaloid Cloud Data Storage in the Data and Sensors page.

 #include <stdio.h>